-Karthik Muralidharan is an associate professor of economics at the University of California, San Diego where he joined the faculty as an assistant professor in 2008.
+Karthik Muralidharan is an associate professor of economics at the University of California, San Diego, where he also holds the Tata Chancellor's Endowed Chair in Economics.

 Prof. Muralidharan's primary research interests include development, public, and labor economics.
 Specific topics of interest include education, health, and social protection; measuring quality of public service delivery; program evaluation; and improving the effectiveness of public spending (with a focus on developing countries).
-Courses taught include undergraduate and graduate classes in development economics, program evaluation, and the economics of education.
+Courses taught include undergraduate and graduate classes in development economics, program evaluation, the economics of education, and the Indian Economy.